DeepFound/deep_migrate_db/README.md

 # migrate_db

-A script to either DUMP, LOAD or MIGRATE a mysql database, in a highly parallelized mannar. (i.e. very fast)
+A script to either DUMP, LOAD or MIGRATE a mysql database, in a highly parallelized manner. (i.e. very fast)

 * DUMP will dump the source database files to disk.
 * LOAD will load a MySQL database with the DUMP'ed files specified.